Spring in Paddington and Beyond

-But for those of us hopefuls and the ‘run-outside-at-the-first-sight-of-sun’ crowd, we’ve put together a handy guide of the best local places to soak up that vitamin D and undo all of the previous months of darkness.
+For those who are looking for the best places to enjoy the new-found sunshine, we've put together a guide on the best places in Paddington and beyond to undo all of our previous months of darkness.

 One of London’s most famous parks is just a 10-minute walk from The Pilgrm.
 Housing the Princess of Wales Memorial Fountain, home to Speaker’s Corner, the Serpentine Lake (think open water swimming, rowing and pedal boats) and the Serpentine Gallery, Hyde Park is more than just a green space.
 Look out for the Royal Horses which are taken out to exercise in the park each morning.

-On our doorstep is also the famous Regent's Canal and the picturesque area of Little Venice, complete with colourful canal boats, Canadian geese and swans.
+Also on our doorstep, running through Paddington and stretching all the way to East London, is the famous Regent's Canal and the picturesque area of Little Venice, complete with colourful canal boats, Canadian geese and swans.
 You can take a canal boat from Little Venice to Camden, hire your own boat from GoBoat, or even test out your balancing skills by hiring a paddle board from Active360 (seasons permitting).
 If you’re just after a gentle meander, the canal path provides a great way to explore on foot.

 Family trip?
 Make time to include a visit to one of London’s most well-known attractions and the world's oldest scientific zoo.
 Situated within our neighbouring Regent’s Park, London Zoo is only a 15-minute taxi or a leisurely 40-minute walk away for those who prefer to work on their step-counts.
 It’s worth checking their daily programmes for feeding times and their Meet the Keeper sessions.

-Seafood and sunshine go hand in hand, and even better when enjoyed whilst cruising Regent’s Canal aboard London’s first floating British seafood restaurant.
-The beautifully restored, azure-blue canal boat starts its journey in Paddington Basin, a short walk away from The Pilgrm, and offers a 5-course tasting menu and optional wine pairings.
-It’s an idyllic way to spend a spring evening.
+Seafood and sunshine go hand in hand, and even better when enjoyed whilst aboard one of London’s first floating British seafood restaurants.
+London Shell Co. serves the finest British Seafood from two barge boats in Central London; The Prince Regent which cruises, and The Grand Duchess which remains static.
+The beautifully restored canal boats are both based in Paddington Basin, a short walk away from The Pilgrm.
+What an idyllic way to spend a spring evening.
 (We recommend booking with as much notice as possible).

 The Lyric Bar & Grill, Hammersmith